otrv4/otrv4/otrv4.md

 * Upon completing the DAKE.
 * When you send a Data Message.
 * When you receive a Data Message.

-(TODO: what about other messages?
-End conversation messages for example?)
+TODO: what happens to state machine When you receive a Query message
+TODO: what happens to state machine When you receive an End conversation message
+TODO: what happens to state machine When you receive an Error message

 ### Calculating Keys

 This section describes the functions used to manage the key material.

-(TODO: what happens if you ratchet without sending any messages?
-Are we deleting key material we need?)

 #### Ratcheting the ECDH keys